sigmaister/copy_CollapsOS/apps/basic/README.md

 Integrating an existing BASIC to Collapse OS seemed a bigger challenge than writing from scratch, so here I am, writing from scratch again...

-The biggest challenge here is to extract code from zasm, adapt it to fit BASIC, not break anything, and have the wisdom to see when copy/pasting is a better idea.

 ## Design goal

 The reason for including a BASIC dialect in Collapse OS is to supply some form